TruSat/trusat-backend/README.md

 This repo contains the code for deploying, populating and interacting with a TruSat database and its standard REST API.

-The easiest way to test/exercise this code is by creating a login.txt file (see below) and then launching `server.py`, and then using the snapshot tests to exercise the API and its underlying database.
+The easiest way to test/exercise this code is by creating a trusat-config.yaml file (see below), setting the environmental variables, launching `wsgi.py`, and then using the snapshot tests to exercise the API and its underlying database.

 ### Update trusat-config.yaml file